sst/sst/www/docs/advanced/customizing-ssm-parameters.md

 }
 ```

-For example, the default SSM parameter name created for a [Bucket](../constructs/Bucket.md) is:
+For example, the default SSM parameter name that's created for a [Bucket](../constructs/Bucket.md) is:

 ```
 /sst/my-sst-app/dev/Bucket/myBucket/bucketName
 ```

-With `ssmPrefix` specified, the SSM parameter name will be:
+With the `ssmPrefix` specified, the SSM parameter name will be:

 ```
 /myOrg/myTeam/sst/my-sst-app/dev/Bucket/myBucket/bucketName